-Horror fiction: There're a lot of arguments about what it is and isn't – it's bloody; it doesn't have to be bloody.
-It's supernatural, like werewolves and ghosts; it can have just people – they're scary enough.
+Horror fiction: There're a lot of arguments about what it is and isn't -- it's bloody; it doesn't have to be bloody.
+It's supernatural, like werewolves and ghosts; it can have just people -- they're scary enough.
 It's got sparkly vampires who can inexplicably run around all day; vampires don't fall in love, they fall with their fangs into your neck.
 Whatever version of horror you subscribe to, with Halloween coming up quickly, it's what's for dinner.
-Read more »
+Read more about There's Monsters and Then There's Monsters

 We receive wonderful questions from kids at our "Ask Questions Here" desk, and in our programs.
 But we also get a lot of terrific statements.
 One of my favorites is: "I know that book!" or "I know that story!"
 This statement is typically shared as an excited, gleeful shout.
 It feels good to know something.
 It's empowering.